andrewpk95/CS374_Hospitus/DP2_Report/Hospitus_DP2_Report.md

 9. HMW find the best way to go to hospital?
 10. HMW find a close hospital?

+**Selection criteria:**
+- Feasibility: Does this question inspire potential solutions?
+- Relevance: Does this question relate to the POV and the target user?
+- Distinctness: Does this question not overlap with other questions chosen?

+**Choosing Procedure:**
+- Each person got 5 stickers.
+- Stickers were put on the HMW question that we thought that met the criteria above.
+- The three highest-voted questions were chosen.

+*How does the Top 3 questions relate to our target users?*
+- Physically injured patients generally are asked to be hospitalized for a long period of time.
+Therefore the information about the accommodation would be much more important than other general patients.
+- Physically injured patients are in an urgent situation and in a lot of pain.
+Minimizing the time that is required to get the treatment is much more important than the general patients.
+Also, not being able to get treatment in time for physically injured patients could result in lifelong side effects.
+Therefore, the time required to find the appropriate hospital and the availability of the hospitals is crucial to patients who have acquired physical injuries.

 ## 4. Solution Ideas

+(The Top 3 Solution Ideas are in **bold**.)

 ### 1. HMW provide information about the accommodation quality of a hospital?
 - **Create accomodation reviews section**